-The filing procedures as described hereafter are applicable for Belgium in general (for the three regions).
+The filing procedures as described hereafter are applicable for the three regions.

 In Belgium, the heirs or beneficiaries of the inheritance have to file an inheritance tax return.
 The region where this tax return has to be filed depends on the following: